ctwillie/expo-server-sdk-php/README.md

 ];

 /**
- * These recipients are used when ExpoMessage has none */
+ * These recipients are used when ExpoMessage does not have "to" set */
 $defaultRecipients = [
     'ExponentPushToken[xxxx-xxxx-xxxx]',